Mediamoney08/mediamoneyapp/docs/prd.md

 - **Level Assignment**: Admin can assign users to specific levels through user management panel
 \n### 2.4 Transaction Features
 - **Automatic order fulfillment from stock inventory**: When customers purchase gift cards, Netflix codes, Shahid codes, or PUBG codes, orders are fulfilled directly from stock and delivered immediately
-- Real-time stock management
-- **Multi-currency support**: Support for all major global currencies with real-time exchange rate conversion
+- Real-time stock management\n- **Multi-currency support**: Support for all major global currencies with real-time exchange rate conversion
 - **Wallet-based payment processing only**
 - **Invoice Generation**: Customers can generate and download invoices for their orders from the order page
 \n### 2.5 Stock Management System